Titan Agung

-Titan Agung Bagus Fawwazi (born 5 June 2001) is an Indonesian professional footballer who plays as a forward for Liga 1 club Bhayangkara.
+Titan Agung Bagus Fawwazi (born 5 June 2001) is an Indonesian professional footballer who plays as a forward for Super League club Bhayangkara.

 Club career

 Arema

 He then joined the Arema Academy and played for the club at youth levels.
 During the 2019 season, Agung scored 2 goals in 8 appearances for the under-20s.
-Agung made his professional debut for Arema in the Indonesian Liga 1 on 2 March 2020, against TIRA-Persikabo where he played as a substitute.
+Agung made his only match and professional debut for Arema in the Indonesian Liga 1 on 2 March 2020, against TIRA-Persikabo where he played as a substitute.

 Bhayangkara

 On 18 February 2020, Titan Agung officially joined with Bhayangkara after resigning from Arema.
 He made his league debut on 29 September 2021 as a substitute in a match against Persik Kediri at the Gelora Bung Karno Madya Stadium, Jakarta.
 On 5 December 2022, Titan Agung scored his first league goal in the 2022–23 Liga 1 for Bhayangkara in a 3–1 victory over PSS Sleman at the Jatidiri Stadium.
 He scored his league goal for the club, opening the scoring in a 2–1 loss against RANS Nusantara on 16 December 2022 at Maguwoharjo Stadium.

 On 19 January 2023, he scored in a 2–3 lose over Persik Kediri.